|Chief Executive Officer||

 Allison R Batten

-Allison runs her own independent consulting business where she has worked with a broad range of Retail companies ranging from large ASX, privately owned SME’s, Private Equity and small independent start-ups.
+Allison now runs her own independent consulting business and has worked with a broad range of Retail companies ranging from large ASX, privately owned SME's, Private Equity and start-ups where she provides strategic leadership advise to CEO's across all aspects of Company operations.

 He is a Fellow of the Australian Institute of Company Directors.